Key facts

 Career outcomes

-The Diploma of Arabic will equip you with skills in the Arabic language that will give you a competitive edge and expand your employment options far beyond Australian shores to exciting and challenging positions in the Arab Gulf States, the Middle East and North Africa.
+Deakin is the #1 Victorian university for graduate employment.* With us you can step-into your future with confidence.
+The Diploma of Arabic equips you with skills in the Arabic language that gives you a competitive edge and expand your employment options beyond Australian shores to exciting and challenging positions in the Arab Gulf States, the Middle East and North Africa.

 Adding an international aspect to your degree can open doors to better career opportunities in: